Expand your ideas

 UniSC Certificate of Participation worth 7 hours of professional development.

-This course is being coordinated by Dr Shelley Davidow was a pioneering Waldorf/Steiner graduate in South Africa and has taught every age and year level in Steiner schools in the USA and Australia over the past 20 years.
+This course is being coordinated by Dr Shelley Davidow who was a pioneering Waldorf/Steiner graduate in South Africa and who has taught every age and year level in Steiner schools in the USA and Australia over the past 20 years.
 She is a senior lecturer in curriculum and pedagogy at the University of the Sunshine Coast in Queensland and is the coordinator of the Graduate Certificate in Steiner Education.
 Shelley is also a trained facilitator in restorative practice as well as a HeartMath Personal Resilience Trainer, and runs workshops nationally and internationally on creative writing, sustainable teaching, creativity, social justice in schools, and mitigating the effects of stress on young people.
 The international author of 47 books, her recent titles include Runaways, (Ultimo, 2022) Shadow Sisters, (UQP, 2018), Fail Brilliantly, (Familius, 2017) Playing with Words, (Macmillan Palgrave, UK, 2016) Whisperings in the Blood, (UQP, 2016) and Raising Stress-Proof Kids (Exisle/Familius 2014/2015).

 For more information contact us